It Can (and Probably Will) Happen to You

-Between 2008 and 2010, a global hotel and resort chain headquartered in the U.S. was hacked three times.
+Over a three-year period, a prominent global hotel and resort chain headquartered in the U.S. was hacked three times.
 Cyber criminals stole customer information stored on servers around the world and racked up more than $10 million in fraudulent credit card transactions.
 Lawsuits brought by private plaintiffs and regulators ensued, alleging lax security practices.
 They included a derivative suit against individual members of the company’s board of directors.

 But the company’s board had done its due diligence, proactively addressing cyber security by establishing policies and conducting routine audit reviews in advance of the incidents and by implementing the recommendations of outside consultants in their aftermath.
 The derivative suit against the board ultimately was dismissed.